vasuskimo/MathLabForSelfDrivingCars/README.md

 # Math Lab For Self Driving Cars
-Math required by Self-Driving Cars.
-To be used for simulation and for trying different approaches.
+Math required by Self-Driving Cars, spanning machine learning, deep learning, computer vision, DSP filters etc.,.
+To be used for simulation and for testing different approaches.
-In Python, C++ and Java